-In today’s conversation, my English friend Michael and I talk about how much we use and depend on the Internet in our daily lives, particularly Google.
-In our conversation, which was completely unplanned and spontaneous, we ended up using quite a few phrasal verbs.
-I have highlighted these phrasal verbs in the vocabulary notes, as well as some idiomatic expressions.
-As always, you can find the full transcript and vocabulary notes on our website, www.BetterAtEnglish.com.
+How did we ever get along without Google?
+Lori and Michael about how much they depend on the Internet in their daily lives.
+In this completely unplanned and spontaneous conversation, they use quite a few phrasal verbs.
+These phrasal verbs and additional idiomatic expressions are highlighted in the vocabulary notes.
+As always, you can find the full transcript and vocabulary notes at www.BetterAtEnglish.com.

 Hello and welcome to another edition of 2-minute English, here at Better at English dot com.
 This post is in response to an email question from E.G. (who I think comes from Greece).